apostrophecms/docs/docs/guide/front-end-helpers.md

 ### `parseQuery(query)`

 Returns a data object from parsing a URL query string (e.g., `?theme=light&apos-refresh=1`).
-The argument should not include a URL.
+The argument should only include the query string part of a URL.
 The leading question mark (`?`) is allowed but not required.
 A parameter with no value will be set to `null`.

 | Argument | What is it? |
 | -------- | ----------- |